developit/mitt/README.md

 ### Typescript

-Set `"strict": true` in your tsconfig.json to get improved type inferrence for `mitt` instance methods.
+Set `"strict": true` in your tsconfig.json to get improved type inference for `mitt` instance methods.

 ```ts
 import mitt from 'mitt';